 Irish food isn’t all corned beef and cabbage.
-That’s what today’s guest columnist, Emma Rudolph, discovered when she decided to spend three months cooking at Ballymaloe Cookery School in Ireland’s County Cork last year.
-Keep reading for all of her Irish food revelations (and for a traditional Irish recipe).
+That’s what our guest columnist, Emma Rudolph, discovered when she decided to spend three months cooking at Ballymaloe Cookery School in Ireland’s County Cork last year.
+Keep reading for all of her Irish food revelations — and for a traditional Irish recipe.

 “Cooking school in Ireland?”
 This was the response I got from nearly everyone when I told them I would be leaving for 3 months to attend Darina Allen’s Ballymaloe Cookery School.
 Friends were confused.
 Of all the culinary destinations in the world, why on earth had I picked Ireland?
 All I knew about Irish food was soda bread, incredible butter, corned beef, potatoes, and, of course, Guinness and whiskey.
 As a cookbook editor with no formal training, I wanted to learn classic culinary techniques.
 I also wanted an adventure and the idea of living and cooking on a farm in the Irish countryside seemed pretty idyllic.

 When I arrived at Ballymaloe in April of 2016 I was overwhelmed in the best way possible.
 The “campus” spanned 100 acres of farmland, and included organic vegetable, herb, and flower gardens, fruit orchards, cows, chickens, and pigs, a dairy, a greenhouse, 4 full-service kitchens within the school, and the most charming ivy-covered country-style student housing.
 It was a cook’s paradise.
 And I had 72 food-obsessed soon-to-be-friends, hailing from 16 different countries, to share it with.